apache/superset/docs/user_guide.rst

 Adding a Table
 ''''''''''''''
-This videos shows you how to expose a new table in Panoramix, and how to define the semantics on how this can be accessed by others in the ``Explore`` and ``Dashboard`` views.
+This videos shows you how to expose a new table in Dashed, and how to define the semantics on how this can be accessed by others in the ``Explore`` and ``Dashboard`` views.